NUbots/NUbots/module/network/MCPServer/README.md

 ## Roadmap

+- Getting localisation info, like the `Htw`

+- Speak, using the implemented `GPT` skills

+- Get gyro and accelerometer data?

 ## Usage

 Including this module will start an MCP endpoint on the machine that allows Claude (or any other AI product) to arbitrarily emit messages and run commands on the machine.